Home/Nutritional Comparison

 Raw Spelt Grain

-Spelt is an ancient grain known for its nutty flavor and high nutritional value.
-It is rich in protein, fiber, and essential minerals, making it a great addition to a balanced diet.
+Spelt is an ancient grain known for its nutty flavor and high nutritional value, rich in protein, fiber, and essential minerals.
+It is a versatile grain that can be used in various culinary applications.

-High in dietary fiber, spelt aids in digestion and helps maintain a healthy gut microbiome.
+Rich in dietary fiber, spelt promotes digestive health and helps maintain a healthy weight by increasing satiety.

 Adlay Millet